aredn/documentation/arednGettingStarted/advanced_config.rst

 *Mesh RF* is the node's *radio* interface.
 The AREDN |trade| firmware has been designed to simplify the process of configuring networking interfaces.
 Network values are automatically calculated based on the unique :abbr:`MAC (Media Access Control)` addresses of your node.
 You may need to change the *Channel* and possibly the *Channel Width* parameters to match those of your local AREDN |trade| mesh, as explained previously in the **Basic Radio Setup** section.
 Normally you will not need to change the other network settings on this page, so keep these values unless you fully understand how the mesh works and why the defaults may not be suitable for your situation.

 Channel Width Setting
-  For most AREDN |trade| devices you have a choice of using 20 MHz, 10 MHz, or 5 MHz channel widths.
+  AREDN |trade| devices have a choice of using 20 MHz, 10 MHz, or 5 MHz channel widths.
 As a general rule, a larger channel width will allow more data to be transferred, but it can only do this over shorter distances (as will be illustrated in the following section).
 One suggestion is to start with the largest channel width that yields a *Signal to Noise Ratio* (SNR) of at least 15 dB.

   There may be several reasons why you might want to reduce the *Channel Width* setting: